wvlet/airframe/docs/airframe-rx.md

 ----

-The above two examples are non-blocking, which means that the subsequent code can be processed while we are waiting for updates of the observed events.
+The above two examples are non-blocking code, which means that the subsequent code can be processed while we are waiting for updates of the observed events.
 If you use reactive components like `Rx[A]`, writing interactive UIs and RPC clients/servers becomes much easier than managing threads and event update signals by yourself.

 For more interested readers, visit [ReactiveX](http://reactivex.io/) web page.
 You can find various types of event-based processing patterns.
-You will notice that these stream processing operators are quite similar to [Scala collection library operators](https://docs.scala-lang.org/overviews/collections/trait-traversable.html), such as map, flatMap, filter, zip, etc. If you are already familiar to Scala, you are ready to learn reactive programming!
+You will notice that these stream processing operators are quite similar to [Scala collection library operators](https://docs.scala-lang.org/overviews/collections/trait-traversable.html), such as map, flatMap, filter, zip, etc. If you are already familiar to Scala, it would be easy to learn reactive programming as well.

-## Why Airframe Rx?

-We built Airframe Rx with the following designs in our mind:

-- Isolating operators `Rx[A]` and their execution
-- Supporting cancellation of the event subscription
-- Supporting Scala.js for Web UI programming
-- Minimizing the learning cost
-- Minimizing extra library dependencies

-Airframe Rx is a tiny library that supports Scala 2.11, 2.12, 2.13, and Scala.js.
-It only has a dependency to [airframe-log](airframe-log.md) for the debug logging purpose, so there is no difficulty in using it in Scala.js, which cannot compile some Java-based libraries. `Rx[A]` interface itself has no execution code, and it uses `RxRunner` for processing Rx operators, so adding your own custom executor for evaluating `Rx[A]` is also possible.
-The event processing methods of `Rx[A]` is almost the same with Scala collection library and ReactiveX operators (e.g., map, flatMap, filter, etc.), so nothing much to learn to start using Airframe Rx.

-In Scala, there are several libraries for asynchronous programming. _Future[A]_ can be used for writing asynchronous code. `Future[A]` represents a value of type _A_ that will be available in future and encapsulates operators for producing the value.
-We can use Future with [scala.concurrent.Future](https://docs.scala-lang.org/overviews/core/futures.html) or [Twitter's Future](https://twitter.github.io/finagle/guide/Futures.html), etc. Future is good for writing asynchronous data processing.
-Users can concatenate a sequence of operators for processing data without blocking the code execution.
-So, while waiting the data from remote sources, other tasks can be processed in parallel.

-One of the drawbacks of Future is that cancelling already started tasks is not straightforward.
-To overcome this problem, [Monix](https://monix.io) has implemented a cancelable task abstraction, denoted _Task[A]_, which is similar to Future, but isolates operators and their executions so that we can have more control over the stream processing flows.
-Monix is targeting high-performant asynchronous event-based programming, and it has added many useful features over time.
-In our use cases, however, Monix and even its submodule monix-reactive was overkill just for introducing reactive programming interface.

-as we saw in the introduction reactive programming is also useful for writing user interfaces (UI) with DOM and Scala.js.
-Airframe Rx implementation was originally following `Rx` interface of [monadic-html](https://github.com/OlivierBlanvillain/monadic-html), but it has no support for error handling nor error propagation to the upstream operators, so reporting errors (with `OnError` event) or telling the end of streams (with `OnCompletion` event) was difficult in monadic-html.
-Knowing the end of streams is important to support gRPC, which needs to terminate RPC connection at some point, and also for combining multiple streams (e.g., concat, join, zip, etc.)

 ## Usage